The Best Day Trips From Myrtle Beach

 9. Litchfield Beach, SC

-Just north of Pawleys Island, Litchfield Beach is regarded as a peaceful, sophisticated beach town and is quite the opposite of Myrtle Beach’s fast-paced lifestyle.
-Visitors will find many locally-owned boutiques, shops, and restaurants in Litchfield Beach.
-Just north of Litchfield Beach is Huntington Beach State Park, so you can grab a bite to eat in Litchfield before heading to the beach!
+Just north of Pawleys Island, Litchfield Beach is regarded as a peaceful, sophisticated beach town that offers quite the opposite of Myrtle’s fast-paced lifestyle.
+Visitors will find many locally owned boutiques, shops, and restaurants in Litchfield Beach.
+Just north of Litchfield Beach is Huntington Beach State Park, so you can grab a bite to eat in Litchfield before heading to the park.

 10. Pawleys Island, SC

 Pawleys Island is a quaint and slow-paced little town south of Myrtle Beach.
-Other than hanging on the beach there are so many fun things to do in Pawleys like shop, eat, fish, or sightseeing!
-Hammock Shops Village is a cute little cove or boutiques and unique shops including the Original Hammock Shop that hand weaves all their hammocks!
-Fishing is a big hit in Pawleys, you can enjoy fishing from the Pawleys Island pier, renting a boat or charter, or try surf fishing.
-Some of our favorite dining spots in Pawleys Island are Chive Blossom Cafe, Rustic Table, Bistro 217, and BisQit.
+Other than hanging on the beach, there are so many fun things to do in Pawleys—including shopping, fishing, and dining!
+Hammock Shops Village is a cute little cove of boutiques and unique shops, including the Original Hammock Shop, which hand-weaves all its hammocks.
+Fishing is a big hit in Pawleys, where you can fish from the pier, rent a boat or charter, or try surf fishing.
+Before heading back to Myrtle, grab a bite to eat at one of our favorite restaurants in Pawleys Island.
+We recommend Chive Blossom Cafe, Rustic Table, Bistro 217, and BisQit.

 11. Ocean Isle Beach, NC

-This sleepy North Carolina beach community is located just 10.4 miles from Calabash, making for a perfect one-two punch of a day trip from Myrtle Beach.
-Aside from miles of gorgeous beaches, visitors will find plenty of educational attractions including the Ingram Planetarium and the Museum of Coastal Carolina.
-Ocean Isle Pier is also a popular spot for waves watching and dining for breakfast, lunch, and dinner.
+This sleepy North Carolina beach community is located just 10 miles from Calabash, making for a perfect one-two punch of a day trip from Myrtle Beach.
+Visitors will find miles of gorgeous beaches and plenty of educational attractions, including the Ingram Planetarium and the Museum of Coastal Carolina.
+Ocean Isle Pier is also a popular spot for watching waves and enjoying breakfast, lunch, or dinner.

 12. Georgetown, SC